 Spread: 24 inches

 A lovely clematis with soft pink flower petals streaked in the center with a deeper pink; inner petals are delicate and hair like; an elegant addition to the garden or container

 Empress Clematis features showy shell pink star-shaped flowers with hot pink streaks at the ends of the branches from late spring to late summer.
-It has green foliage throughout the season.
+It has green deciduous foliage.
 The compound leaves do not develop any appreciable fall color.
-The fruit is not ornamentally significant.

 Empress Clematis is a multi-stemmed deciduous woody vine with a twining and trailing habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.

 This is a relatively low maintenance woody vine.
 It is a Type 2 clematis, which means it will bloom primarily on old wood of the previous season, with a second flush later in summer.
 Dead and weak vines should be removed in late winter, and remaining vines should be trimmed back to the first buds that are seen to remove dead stems.
 It is a good choice for attracting hummingbirds to your yard.
 It has no significant negative characteristics.

 Empress Clematis is recommended for the following landscape applications;

 Empress Clematis will grow to be about 6 feet tall at maturity, with a spread of 24 inches.
 As a climbing vine, it tends to be leggy near the base and should be underplanted with low-growing facer plants.
 It should be planted near a fence, trellis or other landscape structure where it can be trained to grow upwards on it, or allowed to trail off a retaining wall or slope.
 It grows at a medium rate, and under ideal conditions can be expected to live for approximately 20 years.